reyder/Nanomit3r/README.md

 ```

 Special script was created for automted building and execution.
 Bash version 4+ is required: `brew install bash`
+All builds will be stored in project folder.

 ```bash
 ./helper.sh